neurobin/rnm/rnm.md

 : Name string.
 This is generally the new name for the file.
 Any part in this name string wrapped around with the path delimiter (/) is parsed as a name string rule and the new name is formed accordingly.
 See <a href="#name-string-rule">NAME STRING RULE</a> for details.

 -ns/f *file-path*
 : Name string file.
 File containing name strings per line.
 If this option is passed, any other name string or replace string can not be given.
 Name strings will directly be extracted from the file and each of these name strings will be applied to each file (one for one).
-All name string rules are available with the name strings defined in this file, with two additional rules : */la/* and */l/* (actual line number and line number respectively).
+All name string rules are available with the name strings defined in this file, with an additional rule */l/* for accessing line number.

 -ns/fn *file-path*
 : Name String file.
 This takes a null terminated Name String file, i.e a file where filenames/name strings are terminated by null character (*\\0*) instead of new line (*\\n*).